SauloSilva/747-400/README.md

 Yes Aviation have now officially abandoned their github, and begun work on a payware Airbus A350 Series project, you can reach their discord here:
 Discord: https://discord.gg/UbZVAuX

+This project continues by the good graces of the X-Plane community and the great work they do.

+The latest addition merges the LCF model variant by Lee_Hyeon_Seo (with permission) with the existing improvements, check out the working his [A340 developements](https://forums.x-plane.org/index.php?/forums/topic/203381-3d-cockpit-for-a340/&)

+Custom sounds from [FTSim+](https://k-akai.blogspot.com/) (with permission)

 Changelog:
+22/07/2020
+Initial [LCF model varient](https://forums.x-plane.org/index.php?/files/file/59248-xplane-boeing-747lcf-dream-lifter/) by Lee_Hyeon_Seo (Lee7) (with permission)

 06/10/2020
 * merge navigationsystems branch